 Step 3: Build up the Soil Grade

 If it is not what you wanted, add more dirt and then take the measurement again.
-Continue this process until you have achieved your desired soil grade.
+Continue this process until you achieve your desired soil grade.
 Make sure the base is totally soiled before moving on to the next step.
 Once achieved, continue the same process around the entire foundation of the home so that you get the desired height all the way around.

-Step 4: Fill the Area Remaining
+Step 4: Fill the Remaining Area

 The next step is to fill in the area that is remaining around the foundation of your home.
 You want to do this to about 10 feet out from the perimeter of the home.
 The rule of thumb is to add dirt starting at the lower heights and then continue to move out from the home.
 This allows you to achieve a steady slope that is more gradual in nature.

-Step 5: Do a Consistency Check
+Step 5: Perform a Consistency Check

 When you feel like you are finished, make sure you check for consistency.
 You can do this by using your 10-foot board again.
 Lay it over the ground again and give the slope another measure.

 Second, when you check the slope, make sure you do so all around the home.
-You can do this in whatever interval you want but we recommend in 1-foot intervals to ensure ultimate consistency.
+You can do this in whatever interval you want – however, we recommend 1-foot intervals to ensure ultimate consistency.
 This might feel like a tedious and time-consuming step, but it will ensure that the slope is consistent at all points around the house.
 You do not want a slope that differs as you move around the home.

 Fill Dirt vs. Topsoil